Mysterious Island (1961 film): Development

 In May 1959, Columbia announced it had signed a deal with Charles Schneer to distribute nine of his films over three years.
 The films would include Battle of the Coral Sea, Gulliver's Travels, The Werner Von Braun Story, Mystery Island, Gentleman of China, and Air Force Academy.

 Mysterious Island would be the sixth collaboration between Schneer and Ray Harryhausen, beginning with It Came From Beneath the Sea, and the third in color, following The 7th Voyage of Sinbad and The 3 Worlds of Gulliver.
 Like Sinbad and Gulliver, it would be shot in Spain.

 Screenplay

-The novel on which the film is based is a sequel to two other novels by Jules Verne, In Search of the Castaways (1867) and Twenty Thousand Leagues Under the Sea (1870).
+The novel on which the film is based is a sequel to two other novels by Jules Verne, In Search of the Castaways (1867) and Twenty Thousand Leagues Under the Seas (1870).
 The first book featured the island, the pirates and a character Tom Ayrton who was marooned on a nearby island.
 The second book featured Captain Nemo and the Nautilus presumed lost in the maelstrom at the end of that novel.

 In The Mysterious Island (1874) after the escapees' balloon landed on the island, among many adventures, they encountered Ayrton alive, fought the pirates and discovered that Captain Nemo was their benefactor and the island the base for the Nautilus.